Extreme ultraviolet lithography: Use with multiple-patterning

-Single patterning extension: anamorphic high-NA
+Single-patterning extension: anamorphic high-NA

-A return to extended generations of single patterning would be possible with higher numerical aperture (NA) tools.
+A return to extended generations of single-patterning would be possible with higher numerical aperture (NA) tools.
 An NA of 0.45 could require retuning of a few percent.
 Increasing demagnification could avoid this retuning, but the reduced field size severely affects large patterns (one die per 26 mm × 33 mm field) such as the many-core multi-billion transistor 14 nm Xeon chips. by requiring field stitching of two mask exposures.

 In 2015, ASML disclosed details of its anamorphic next-generation EUV scanner, with an NA of 0.55.
-The demagnification is increased from 4x to 8x only in one direction (in the plane of incidence).
+These machines cost around USD 360 million.
+The demagnification is increased from 4× to 8× only in one direction (in the plane of incidence).
 However, the 0.55 NA has a much smaller depth of focus than immersion lithography.
 Also, an anamorphic 0.52 NA tool has been found to exhibit too much CD and placement variability for 5 nm node single exposure and multi-patterning cutting.

 Depth of focus being reduced by increasing NA is also a concern, especially in comparison with multi-patterning exposures using 193 nm immersion lithography:

+High-NA EUV tools focus horizontal and vertical lines differently from low-NA systems, due to the different demagnification for horizontal lines.

 High-NA EUV tools also suffer from obscuration, which can cause errors in the imaging of certain patterns.

 The first high-NA tools are expected at Intel by 2025 at earliest.

+For sub-2nm nodes, high-NA EUV systems will be affected by a host of issues: throughput, new masks, polarization, thinner resists, and secondary electron blur and randomness.
+Reduced depth of focus requires resist thickness less than 30 nm, which in turn increases stochastic effects, due to reduced photon absorption.

+Electron blur is estimated to be at least ~2 nm, which is enough to thwart the benefit of High-NA EUV lithography.

+Beyond high-NA, ASML in 2024 announced plans for the development of a hyper-NA EUV tool with an NA beyond 0.55, such as an NA of 0.75 or 0.85.
+These machines could cost USD 720 million each and are expected to be available in 2030.
+A problem with Hyper-NA is polarization of the EUV light causing a reduction in image contrast.

 Beyond EUV wavelength

 A much shorter wavelength (~6.7 nm) would be beyond EUV, and is often referred to as BEUV (beyond extreme ultraviolet).
 With current technology, BEUV wavelengths would have worse shot noise effects without ensuring sufficient dose.
+(The generally accepted 'border' of UV is 10nm below which the (soft) x-ray region begins.)